 IMPORTANT SAFETY INFORMATION

-SORIATANE can cause severe birth defects.
-If you are a female who can get pregnant, you should use SORIATANE only if you are not pregnant now, and you can avoid becoming pregnant while taking SORIATANE and for at least 3 years after stopping SORIATANE.
-Females who can get pregnant should take SORIATANE only if other medicines do not work for their severe psoriasis or they cannot use other psoriasis medicines.
+SORIATANE can cause serious side effects, including severe birth defects.
+If you are a female who can get pregnant, you should use SORIATANE only if you are not pregnant now, and you can avoid becoming pregnant while taking SORIATANE and for at least 3 years after stopping SORIATANE and other medicines do not work for your severe psoriasis or you cannot use other psoriasis medicines.

-SORIATANE can cause liver injury.
-SORIATANE has been associated with abnormal liver function tests.
-Your prescriber should monitor how your liver is working with blood tests.
+SORIATANE can cause liver problems, including abnormal liver function tests and inflammation of your liver (hepatitis).
+Your prescriber should do blood tests to check how your liver is working before you start taking and during treatment with SORIATANE.
 (See Bolded Warnings)

 See full Important Safety Information below